 A description can be specified via children and/or buttonsText.
 Interestingly, for vertical FunctionCards, the children are optional.
 In most cases the buttonsText is sufficent, sometimes you need both.
 Currently, our examples for vertical FunctionCards do not feature a case where children are used without buttonsText, so please double-check if you encounter a design that requests this.

 The following example shows the three different description styles for illustrative purposes.
 In reality however, those styles are not mixed.
-Instead, a single style is used for all cards in a row.
+Instead, the same style is used for all FunctionCards in a row.

 Loading demo…

-Both variants can be part of a CardGroup.
+Both variants must be part of a Card.

-A horizontal FunctionCard needs no special treatment and should simply be added to a regular CardGroup.
+A horizontal FunctionCard needs no special treatment and should simply be added to a regular Card.
 In there, a horizontal FunctionCard is just one among others.
-It continues to occupy the full width, consecutive cards in the group will be placed underneath, and there should always be separator lines between the cards.
+When placing multiple horizontal FunctionCards in a Card, there should always be Separators between them.

 Loading demo…